CodeLutetium/rust-order-book/README.Docker.md

 Your application will be available at http://localhost:8080.

+> Note: There is some problem accepting stdin when using docker compose.
+To get the desired behaviour, use `docker build -t rust-order-book .` and `docker run -it rust-order-book` instead.

 ### Deploying your application to the cloud

 First, build your image, e.g.: `docker build -t myapp .`.